 The concert industry in North America – additional information

 The revenue generated by concerts and tours heavily relies on the number of tickets being sold.
 The high price of tickets can often act as a deterrent for consumers.
-From 2011, the average price for a music tour concert admission has been calculated.
-In 2011 and 2013, the average price was approximately 78 U.S. dollars, but this figure increased to 82.07 U.S. dollars in 2014.
+From 2011, the average price for a music tour concert admission has been slowly on the rise.
+In 2011, the average price was approximately 78 U.S. dollars, but this figure increased to over 80 U.S. dollars in 2016.

 Live music has always been popular.
 A chance to see some of the world’s biggest musicians in the flesh is often too big an opportunity for fans to miss.
 In a survey which took place in February 2014, over 1,000 adults in the U.S. were asked ‘Which band would you go back in time to see?’
 The American rock band The Doors, fronted by Jim Morrison in the 1960s and 70s was the band that 13 percent of respondents chose.
 However, the most popular answer during the poll would see audiences travel in further in time to the 1950s, as 22 percent wished to see Buddy Holly and the Crickets perform live.